-Here below is my joint paper submission with my co-author, Yeo Sunn Liang, to National University of Singapore, Lee Kuan Yew School of Public Policy‘s “Future Ready Singapore Project”.
+Here below is my joint paper submission with my co-author, Yeo Sunn Liang, for National University of Singapore, Lee Kuan Yew School of Public Policy‘s “Future Ready Singapore Project” essay competition.

 What are the limitations and challenges of

 Singapore’s transport model?
 And what reforms and

 innovations do you think are required to overcome